What is the Diga Piece?

 Example

-A workflow that checks appointment availability:Referencing Data Between Steps
+A workflow that checks appointment availability:Return Call Data

 In any action, you can use data from previous steps.
 Click on an input field to see the available data from all previous steps.
 Reference examples:- Trigger data: transcription, duration, function parameters